 Description of Covered Health Service Must You Notify Care Coordination SM ?
-Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out-of-Pocket Maximum?
-Do You Need to Meet Annual Deductible? from occurring or reoccurring.
-Any combination of Network and Non-Network Benefits for Spinal Treatment, Chiropractic, and Osteopathic Manipulative Therapy is limited to 20 visits per calendar year.
-27. Temporomandibular Joint Disorder Inpatient Services 10%, or usual copay Yes Yes Services for the treatment of TMJ include only the following: Yes • Arthrocentesis proven for the treatment of: type/place of service Documented, symptomatic degenerative joint disease osteoarthritis, or Outpatient Services No 10%, or usual copay based on type/place of service Yes Yes Documented, intracapsular soft tissue abnormalities, such as disc displacement or adhesions. • Arthroplasty proven for the treatment of: Documented, symptomatic osteophytes affecting the temporomandibular joint, or Documented, symptomatic intracapsular soft tissue abnormality (such as disc displacement or adhesions).
-Notify Care Coordination SM Please remember that if you must notify Care Coordination SM within two business days, or as soon as possible for inpatient services.
-If you don't notify Care Coordination SM , Benefits will be subject to a
+Your Copayment Amount % Copayments are based on a percent of Eligible Expenses Does Copayment Help Meet Out- of-Pocket Maximum?
+Do You Need to Meet Annual Deductible?
+28. Temporomandibular Joint Disorder Services for the treatment of TMJ include only the following: Arthrocentesis proven for the treatment of: Network Inpatient Services Yes 10%, or usual copay based on type/place of service Yes Yes Documented, symptomatic degenerative joint disease osteoarthritis, or Documented, intracapsular soft tissue abnormalities, such as disc displacement or adhesions.
+Arthroplasty proven for the treatment of: Documented, symptomatic osteophytes affecting the temporomandibular joint, or Documented, symptomatic intracapsular soft tissue abnormality (such as disc displacement or adhesions).
+Outpatient Services No 10%, or usual copay based on type/place of service Yes Yes Notify Care Coordination SM Please remember that you must notify Care Coordination SM within two business days, or as soon as possible for inpatient services.
+If you don't notify Care Coordination SM , Benefits will be subject to a \$300 penalty.
+Non-Network Inpatient Services Yes 40%, or usual copay based on type/place of service Yes Yes 4000 penaty.
+Outpatient Services No 40%, or usual copay based on type/place of service Yes Yes

-\$300 penalty.